Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Louisville Cardinals (2-1, 0-0 ACC) visit the Florida State Seminoles (0-3, 0-0 ACC) on Saturday, September 25, 2021 in matchup between ACC opponents at Bobby Bowden Field at Doak Campbell Stadium.
-Florida State is a 2.5-point underdog.
-The over/under is 61 for this matchup.
+Oddsmakers expect a close contest between ACC foes when the Louisville Cardinals (2-1, 0-0 ACC) visit the Florida State Seminoles (0-3, 0-0 ACC) on Saturday, September 25, 2021 at Bobby Bowden Field at Doak Campbell Stadium.
+Florida State is a 1.5-point underdogs.
+An over/under of 62.5 is set in the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.